-In the final transition proposal, the CWG-Stewardship also recommends that the IANA functions operator’s comprehensive costs should be transparent and ICANN’s operating plans and budget should include itemization of all IANA operations costs to the project level and below as needed.
-An itemization of IANA costs would include “Direct costs for the IANA department”, “Direct costs for shared resources” and “Support functions allocation”.
+In the final transition proposal, the CWG-Stewardship also recommends that the IANA Functions Operator’s comprehensive costs should be transparent and ICANN’s operating plans and budget should include itemization of all IANA operations costs to the project level and below as needed.
+An itemization of IANA costs would include “Direct costs for the PTI”, “Direct costs for shared resources” and “Support functions allocation”.
 Furthermore, these costs should be itemized into more specific costs related to each specific function to the project level and below as needed.
 PTI should also have a yearly budget that is reviewed and approved by the ICANN community on an annual basis.
 PTI should submit a budget to ICANN at least nine months in advance of the fiscal year to ensure the stability of the IANA services.
-It is the view of the CWG-Stewardship that the IANA Budget should be approved by the ICANN Board in a much earlier timeframe than the overall ICANN Budget.
-The CWG-Stewardship (or a successor implementation group) will need to develop a proposed process for the IANA-specific budget review, which may become a component of the overall budget review.
-It is anticipated that the IANA Budget review will include a consultation process with IANA customers.
+It is the view of the CWG-Stewardship that the PTI/IANA Budget should be approved by the ICANN Board in a much earlier timeframe than the overall ICANN Budget.
+The CWG-Stewardship (or a successor implementation group) will need to develop a proposed process for the PTI/IANA-specific budget review, which may become a component of the overall budget review.
+It is anticipated that the PTI/IANA Budget review will include a consultation process with IANA customers.

-Comment – The Third Draft Proposal clarifies that the community would have new powers to reject: (a) ICANN’s Annual Operating Plan and Budget, (b) the IANA Budget, (c) ICANN’s Five-Year Strategic Plan and (d) ICANN’s Five-Year Operating Plan, in each case after approval by the ICANN Board but before they take effect.
+Comment – The Third Draft Proposal clarifies that the community would have new powers to reject: (a) ICANN’s Annual Operating Plan and Budget, (b) the PTI/IANA Budget, (c) ICANN’s Five-Year Strategic Plan and (d) ICANN’s Five-Year Operating Plan, in each case after approval by the ICANN Board but before they take effect.
 The Third Draft Proposal specifies that these powers can only be exercised after extensive community discussions and through mandatory escalation processes.

 The Third Draft Proposal contemplates that prior to the ICANN Board approving a budget or strategic/operating plan, the ICANN Board must have undertaken a mandatory engagement process pursuant to which the ICANN Board consults with the community.
 The Third Draft Proposal further specifies that the community could only challenge a budget or strategic/operating plan if there are significant issues brought up in the engagement phase that were not addressed prior to approval.

-The Third Draft Proposal specifies that the ICANN and IANA Budgets would be considered separately by the community so that a rejection of the ICANN Budget would not automatically result in a rejection of the IANA Budget, and a rejection of the IANA Budget would not serve as a rejection of the ICANN Budget.
-It also proposes that if the community power is exercised to reject the ICANN Budget or the IANA Budget, a caretaker budget would be enacted.
+The Third Draft Proposal specifies that the ICANN and PTI/IANA Budgets would be considered separately by the community so that a rejection of the ICANN Budget would not automatically result in a rejection of the PTI/IANA Budget, and a rejection of the PTI/IANA Budget would not serve as a rejection of the ICANN Budget.
+It also proposes that if the community power is exercised to reject the ICANN Budget or the PTI/IANA Budget, a caretaker budget would be enacted.
 The Third Draft Proposal notes that details regarding the caretaker budget are currently under development.

-As we noted in our comment letter on the Second Draft Proposal, the Third Draft Proposal does not provide for “approval” by the community of the ICANN Budget and/or IANA Budget, but rather provides for negative authority in the form of a decision by the community to reject the ICANN Budget and/or IANA Budget.
-As we also noted in that comment letter, the CWG-Stewardship acknowledges that the community’s ability to reject the ICANN Budget and/or the IANA Budget will meet the CWG-Stewardship requirements and that community approval is not required.
+As we noted in our comment letter on the Second Draft Proposal, the Third Draft Proposal does not provide for “approval” by the community of the ICANN Budget and/or PTI/IANA Budget, but rather provides for negative authority in the form of a decision by the community to reject the ICANN Budget and/or PTI/IANA Budget.
+As we also noted in that comment letter, the CWG-Stewardship acknowledges that the community’s ability to reject the ICANN Budget and/or the PTI/IANA Budget will meet the CWG-Stewardship requirements and that community approval is not required.